Tells her how many weeks*

-The Clearblue Digital Pregnancy Test with Weeks Indicator is unique in that not only does it inform a woman whether she is pregnant or not, but also indicates when she conceived.
+The Clearblue Pregnancy Test with Weeks Indicator is special, in that not only does it inform a woman whether she is pregnant or not, but also indicates when she conceived.
 Discovering when conception took place may help expectant couples plan effectively for pregnancy.
-Recent data show that the Clearblue Digital Pregnancy Test with Weeks Indicator test results show a high level of agreement with standard-of-care ultrasound when ultrasound precision is taken into account.1-2 The Clearblue Digital Pregnancy Test with Weeks Indicator has the added benefit that the information is available several weeks earlier.
+Studies have shown that the Clearblue Pregnancy Test with Weeks Indicator test results show a high level of agreement with standard-of-care ultrasound when ultrasound precision is taken into account.1-2 The Clearblue Pregnancy Test with Weeks Indicator has the added benefit that the information is available several weeks earlier.

-The Clearblue Digital Pregnancy Test with Weeks Indicator is:
+The Clearblue Pregnancy Test with Weeks Indicator is:

-- Unique – the ONLY pregnancy test that can tell her how many weeks
+- 2 tests in 1 – can also tell her how many weeks

-- Accurate – over 99% accurate in detecting pregnancy from the day of the expected period
+- Accurate – over 99% accurate at detecting pregnancy from the day of the expected period

-- Clinically evaluated – 97% agreement with estimation of gestational aging by routine ultrasound*1-2
+- Clinically proven – Correlates with estimation of gestational aging by routine ultrasound*1-2

-- Sensitive – can be used up to 5 days before the missed period (4 days before the expcted period)5
+- Sensitive – can be used up to 5 days before the missed period (4 days before the expected period)5

 - Reliable – based on established technology